*This post may contain affiliate links. Please read our disclosure for more information

-It’s not a normal situation for a family of five, but Brandon Trebitowski and his family wanted to do something a little different by living in a bus for six months.
+It’s not a normal situation for a family of five, but Brandon Trebitowski and his family wanted to do something a little different by living in a custom school bus for six months.
 And if that’s not a big accomplishment, he also pulled in 7-figures with his start-up company, Pixegon.
 Impressive, right?

-He and his wife Ashley first got the idea to move out of their beautiful, 2,100 square foot home in a suburb of Albuquerque when a couple of their friends starting living in a bus.
-So, he tracked down a beat-up bus for $4,000 in Texas, and started making it into a home.
+He and his wife Ashley first got the idea to move out of their beautiful, 2,100 square foot home in a suburb of Albuquerque when a couple of their friends starting living in a custom school bus.
+So, he tracked down a beat-up bus for $4,000 in Texas, and started making it into a tiny home.

 “It was a straight up school bus,” Brandon said.
 “All the seats were still in, the driver’s seat was nasty and dingy, it was disgusting inside.
 When we started gutting it we found old notes and pictures of kids and erasers and things you’d find in a school bus.”